Effective motives with and without transfers in characteristic $p$: The Frob -topology

 \begin{dfn} A map $f\colon Y\ra X$ of varieties over $K$ is called a \emph{$\Frob$-cover} if it is finite, surjective and for every affinoid $U$ in $X$ the affinoid inverse image $V=f^{-1}(U)$ is such that the induced map of rings $\mcO(U)\ra \mcO(V)$ is radicial. \end{dfn}

 \begin{rmk} By \cite[Corollary IV.18.12.11]{EGAIV4} a morphism of schemes is finite, surjective and radicial if and only if it is a finite universal homeomorphism.
-The same holds true for rigid analytic varieties. \end{rmk}
+We can remark that the same holds true for rigid analytic varieties.
+That said, we will not use this characterization in this text. \end{rmk}